 So far so good but with a few compromises mainly with the reviewing issue.
 I haven't thrown in the towel with Sony just yet as a reasonably priced A99-2 would tempt me and I have some good lenses to use on it (Minolta 17-35, 28-75, 28-105, 70-200G, 70-300G, 70-400G).

-Some Sony stuff and now some Nikon stuff (shock horror).
-Sony cannot supply what I want so rightly or wrongly I'm branching out to someone who does.
+Only a Tamron 16-300 left sadly.
+Sony cannot supply what I want so rightly or wrongly I've branched out to someone who does and I'm very happy.